jszpila/minute-man/README.md

 A progressive web app for your phone that will be ready at a moment's notice to help you with common range stuff.

 Like this app?
-You can [buy me a coffee](https://www.buymeacoffee.com/jszpila)!
+You can [buy me a coffee](https://szpi.la/l/mmcoffee)!

 ## Features

 ### Zero Tool

-Helps you zero that pesky optic.
+Helps you zero that pesky sight.

 ### MilDot Calc